 Does QuestSoft’s Check Digit Calculator match the CFPB's Check Digit Tool?

 Yes.
 Check Digit calculations are universal.
-In addition, QuestSoft plans to add a batch ULI generator in a future release.RETURN TO TOP
+In addition, HMDA RELIEF contains a Group Edit to perform batch calculations whenever ULIs are not present.RETURN TO TOP

 Will there be webinars?

 QuestSoft supports you with educational HMDA webinars.
 QuestSoft has hosted a number of webinars to provide information on what is changing, what you need to look out for, and what your organization needs to do.
 CLICK HERE to view our recent webinar series.